stfbk/vc-saml-node/README.md

 - Under the `Your certificates` tab, click `Import`
 - Select one of the `eID_*.p12` files available in the `cerfificates` folder.
 - When prompted for a password, read it from the corresponding `eID_*.p12.pass` text file.

-In Mint 20, chromium is not installed by default.
-You can install it via `sudo apt install chromium`.

 #### firefox